Past Continuous(progressive) tense form,uses,questions,negatives,and examples By Mr.Zaki Badr

 Last night at 6 PM, I was eating dinner.

-(I started earlier; and at 6 PM, I was in the process of eating dinner)
+(I started earlier; and at 6 PM, I was in the process of eating dinner (=still eating, not finished)

 While vs. When